dioniok/sap-fiori-training/Session5_Exercise_Routing_3.md

 In this step we will apply the changes we have done in the slides for Routing.

 ### Add Navigation to Item
-Add an itemPress event in the Table and name it onItemPress.
+Add an `itemPress` event in the `Table` and name it `onItemPress`.

 ```xml
  <Table id="idOrders" items="{/Orders}" itemPress="onItemPress">
 ```

-Add a type in the ColumnListItem and set the value to Navigation.
+Add a type in the `ColumnListItem` and set the value to `Navigation`.
 ```xml
 <ColumnListItem type="Navigation">
 ```

 ### Create a new View
-Create a new view with a simple details page using Simple form control and name it View2.view.xml.
+Create a new view with a simple details page using Simple form control and name it `View2.view.xml`.

 ```xml
 <mvc:View xmlns:mvc="sap.ui.core.mvc" displayBlock="true" xmlns="sap.m" xmlns:f="sap.ui.layout.form">